neorv32 logo

 neorv32 test setup

 Figure 1.
-NEORV32 "hello world" test setup (rtl/test_setups/neorv32_testsetup_bootloader.vhd)
+NEORV32 "hello world" test setup (rtl/test_setups/neorv32_test_setup_bootloader.vhd)

-1. Make sure to add all the rtl files to a new library called neorv32.
-If your FPGA tools does not provide a field to enter the library name, check out the "properties" menu of the added rtl files.
+2. Add all VHDL files from the project’s rtl/core folder to your project.
+Make sure to add all these rtl files to a new library called neorv32.
+If your toolchain does not provide a field to enter the library name, check out the "properties" menu of the added rtl files.

 Make sure to include the neorv32 package into your design when instantiating the processor: add library neorv32; and use neorv32.neorv32_package.all; to your design unit.